rage/java-programming/data/part-5/4-objects-and-references.md

         }

         // convert the Object type compared object
-        // into an SimpleDate type object called comparedSimpleDate SimpleDate comparedSimpleDate = (SimpleDate) compared;
+        // into a SimpleDate type object called comparedSimpleDate SimpleDate comparedSimpleDate = (SimpleDate) compared;

         // if the values of the object variables are the same, the objects are equal